sidney-eliot/3d-artists-handbook/content/process/workflow-between-zbrush-and-blender.md

 - If you rename an object sent from ZBrush to Blender, and send it back to ZBrush it will not overwrite the SubTool but create a new one.
 This can sometimes be desired
 - Currently (As of version 3.5.85) GoB doesn't use ZBrush's export offset
 - Origin doesn't matter when exporting to ZBrush.
 The relation from the object volume to the world origin is what matters
-- To get the desired size for exporting instead of changing the unit size, you should change the GoB addon export scale inside of Blender
+- To get the desired size for exporting instead of changing the unit size, you should change the GoB add-on export scale inside of Blender

 ### The Workflow

-0. Set up the GoB addon settings to fit your needs
+0. Set up the GoB add-on settings to fit your needs

 1. Set up the scale between ZBrush and Blender.
-One can either use the methods mentioned above to change the ZBrush export scale or change the scale multiplier in the GoB addon by changing the `Scale` to Manual.
-We will leave the ZBrush scale at 1, all offsets at 0 and use the GOB addon scale multiplier.
+One can either use the methods mentioned above to change the ZBrush export scale or change the scale multiplier in the GoB add-on by changing the `Scale` to Manual.
+We will leave the ZBrush scale at 1, all offsets at 0 and use the GOB add-on scale multiplier.
 Now to find out the correct scale multiplier value we need to do following calculation or eyeball it: `Desired size in meters / ZBrush Tool units = Scale Multiplier`.
 For this example, we will use `1.7 / 2 = 0.85`. _(I highly recommend noting the scale values somewhere)_

 2. Decide what to send to Blender.
 By choosing one of the GoZ buttons. `GOZ` will export a selected SubTool, to send all SubTools use `All` and to only send visible SubTools click `Visible`(all buttons in the Tools tab).